httpJunkie/swyle/README.md

 Full registration and login functionality.

+## Tags

+Posts may have a many-to-many relation with any number of tags; clicking on a tag will fetch articles that are linked to that tag on the join table.

 # Technologies Used

 Ruby on Rails, GraphQL, Apollo Server, React, Node, Webpack, AWS Fluffy description pending.

+## TODOS

+*